theendercore/Burti/README.md

+# See the project in action : https://burti.vercel.app/

-# How to run the project:
+# How to run the project on your device :
 - Download the repo
 - Run :